cristinavisentin/hackingdemo/README.md

 ![3](images/dev.png)

-The download of `dev_shell.txt.bak` file with `curl` command, which is likely a backup of `dev_shell.php`, reveals the reason why some commands didn't work.
-There is a filter consisting in the definition of an array of _bad words_, probably set for preventing mistaken usage.
+The download of `dev_shell.txt.bak` file, which is likely a backup of `dev_shell.php`, reveals the reason why some commands didn't work.
+There is a filter consisting in the definition of an array of _bad words_, probably set to prevent unauthorized actions.
 In other words there's a list of potentially dangerous or restricted commands not allowed to users.

 ![4](images/blocked.png)

-The filter is a very basic and limited security misure and as a matter of fact filter circumvention is possible, as previously demonstrated with the `id | ls` command.
+The filter is a very basic and limited security misure and, as a matter of fact, filter circumvention is possible as previously demonstrated with the `id | ls` command.
 It is based on two factors:
 1. In the HTLM file, the PHP code responsible for executing the "security control" is poorly written.
 The code trims the input command and places it into an array, then executes control check only on the first element of this array, which corresponds to the primary command.
+This is the vulnerability of the web server.
-2. The operand `|`, called _Pipe_, simply takes as input of the second command the output of the first one, but since `ls` doesn't do anything with its input the result of the concatenated command is just the output of `ls`.
+2. The operund `|`, called _Pipe_, simply takes as input of the second command the output of the first one, but since `ls` doesn't do anything with its input the result of the concatenated command is just the output of `ls`.
-(Also other concatenation operators, such as `&`, `&&` and `||` worked as well)
+(Other concatenation operators, such as `&`, `&&` and `||` worked as well)

 This means that with a carefully constructed input it is possible to exploit the vulnerability of the web server.